Dwight Will Fight for YOU

 Immediate Contact with the Prosecutor

-I often call the prosecutor immediately, because they don’t have to charge you just because you were arrested.
-Sometimes with a call, I can give them your side of the story, or your witnesses’ names to clear up any misunderstanding.
-This action can sometimes persuade the prosecutor to file a lesser charge, or not to prosecute you at all.
+I often call the prosecutor immediately because they don’t have to charge you just because you were arrested.
+There is time between your arrest and the formal filing of charges.
+Sometimes with a call or email I can speak to the State to try to preempt the filing of charges.
+This action can sometimes persuade the prosecutor to file a lesser charge or not to prosecute you at all.

-Sometimes you are eligible for programs that postpone your prosecution.
+Sometimes you are eligible for programs that postpone your prosecution including some DUI’s.
 If you are eligible, the judge agrees to dismiss the criminal charges when you complete all conditions of the program.

 This is an agreement negotiated by your attorney between the prosecutor and you.
 Even before your court appearance, a plea bargain may help you: